-People like to use the saying “patience is a virtue” but in this fast paced world it seems like an antiquated idea.
+People like to use the saying “patience is a virtue” but in this fast-paced world, it seems like an antiquated idea.
 We are now conditioned to expect an immediate response to most of life’s problems.
 Millennials, am I right?

 The freight industry is a dinosaur in this regard.
 Especially the less-than-truckload (LTL) branch of the industry.
-Shipping LTL is not designed for instant gratification, in fact it is plagued by delays.
+Shipping LTL is not designed for instant gratification, in fact, it is plagued by delays.
 Delays frustrating enough to make you yell “Where the hell is my freight?!”.
-Some of delays are avoidable and having a strong understanding of the differences in carriers can help to mitigate some types of delays.
+Some of the delays are avoidable and having a strong understanding of the differences in carriers can help to mitigate some types of delays.

 However, there are some delays, like weather-related delays that are less avoidable.
 Knowing what you’re in for can really help you better anticipate what might be in store when it comes to delays.
 Let’s go over some common delays that can happen when shipping LTL.